Learn to Code From Home: Where to Start and What to Study

 Become well-versed in Python

-Many resources on learning coding from home will highlight Python, a high-level programming language that's immensely popular for automation, building websites and software, and data science.
-Another reason there's so much focus on Python is its beginner-friendly syntax: It's easy to code, easy to read, easy to debug.
+Many resources on learning to code from home will highlight Python, a high-level programming language that's immensely popular for automation, building websites and software, and data science.

 Python's wide range of applications and relatively approachable usability make being able to program with it a key skill when hunting for work and learning to code in general.